MalikShujaatAli/CppEssentials/README.md

 ## License

-This project is licensed under the MIT License.
-For further details, refer to the [LICENSE](LICENSE) file.
+This project is licensed free.

 ## Acknowledgments